 History of Fires: None notified to the assessor.

+False/Unwanted Fire None patified to the accessor

+Alarm Activations None notified to the assessor.

+Fire and Rescue

+Service, notices of

-False/Unwanted Fire Alarm Activations None notified to the assessor.
-Fire and Rescue Service, notices of deficiency, prohibitions or other relevant correspondence: None notified to the Assessor.
+deficiency, None notified to the Assessor.

+prohibitions or other None notined to the Assessor.

+relevant

+correspondence: